-This project is lead by a faculty committee consisting of Dr. Renslow Sherer and Dr. Evan Lyon (Medical School), Dan Brudney (Philosophy), Haun Saussy (Comparative Literature), Brian Citro (Law School), and Susan Gzesh (Human Rights Program).
+This project is led by a faculty committee consisting of Dr. Renslow Sherer and Dr. Evan Lyon (Medical School), Dan Brudney (Philosophy), Haun Saussy (Comparative Literature), Brian Citro (Law School), and Susan Gzesh (Pozen Family Center for Human Rights).

 This two-day symposium, presented by the Neubauer Collegium for Culture and Society and the Pozen Family Center for Human Rights, brought interdisciplinary scholars together to ask first whether there is a human right to healthcare.
 Symposium participants explores how to define a right to healthcare and then who has the obligation to provide and protect this right.
 Organized by UChicago Professor Daniel Brudney, Department of Philosophy and the College.
 See full schedule and RSVP on the symposium webpage.

 Teaching Human Rights in Global Medical Education Workshop

 Monday, October 13, 2014